syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-WinUI.md

 ---
-title: Convert PowerPoint to PDF in WinUI | Syncfusion
+title: Convert PowerPoint to Image in WinUI | Syncfusion
-description: Convert PowerPoint to PDF in WinUI using WinUI PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
+description: Convert PowerPoint to image in WinUI using WinUI PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---

-# Convert PowerPoint to PDF in WinUI
+# Convert PowerPoint to Image in WinUI

 Syncfusion PowerPoint is a [WinUI PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/winui/powerpoint-library) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint to PDF in WinUI**.
+Using this library, you can **convert a PowerPoint to image in WinUI**.

 ## Prerequisites
 To use the WinUI 3 project templates, install the Windows App SDK extension for Visual Studio.
 For more details, refer [here](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=cs-vs-community%2Ccpp-vs-community%2Cvs-2022-17-1-a%2Cvs-2022-17-1-b).